Small Kitchen Lighting Ideas

 If you have a long, narrow, or galley kitchen, look for light fixtures that match the shape of your space.
 Slender, rectangular LED flush mount ceiling lights are perfect for this because they fit well into the confines of the space while providing potent ambient lighting.

-Small circular flush mount ceiling lights can add some taste to your small kitchen, without taking up too much space as a chandelier would.
+Small circular flush mount ceiling lights can add some taste to your small kitchen, without taking up too much space as a modern kitchen chandelier would.
 Round flush mounts keep the style simple and elegant, yet, when evenly spaced, will provide more than enough ambient lighting.

 One of the secrets to proper recessed lighting is getting the right positioning.
 Position recessed lights so they mimic the shape of your counter space or kitchen walls.
 Keep each light about two to three feet apart to make sure illumination will be even and uniform.